groupon/Selenium-Grid-Extras/README.md

 2. As part of the initial execution, a starter script start_grid_extras.sh or start_grid_extras.bat will be generated.
 3. After the initial execution, use the generated start script to start HUB or nodes thereafter.
     * This will help with automatic upgrades and downgrades
+    * Be careul of putting the Selenium Grid Extras jar file in a directory with spaces.
+Doing so may cause issues.
+PR welcome to fix this.